highbyte/dotnet-6502/tools/vscode-extension/README.md

 - **Address-based breakpoints**: Set breakpoints at specific memory addresses
 - **Source breakpoints**: Set breakpoints in .asm source files (with .dbg file)
 - **Conditional breakpoints**: Stop only when a register, flag, or memory condition is true
+- **Logpoints**: Log messages to the debug console without stopping execution
 - **Step through instructions**: Step, step in, step out, and continue execution
 - **Register inspection**: View CPU registers (PC, SP, A, X, Y) and flags in Variables panel
 - **Register and flag editing**: Double-click registers or flags in the Variables panel to modify values